 Once a major center of Jewish life, today Alexandria is home to only one synagogue and a few Jews (the youngest is in his 60s).
 Before World War II, 40,000 Jewish people lived in Alexandria and there were 16 synagogues.
 Persecution has forced most to flee, and today the synagogue at right which seats 1,000 does not even have a minyan (10 men) to pray on Shabbat.
 The Eliyahu Hanavi synagogue is one of the most beautiful synagogues in the Middle East.

-Alexandria (Encyclopaedia of the Orient) Briefly describes the modern and the ancient cities of Alexandria and provides a summary of the city’s history.
+Alexandria (LookLex).
+Briefly describes the modern and the ancient cities of Alexandria and provides a summary of the city’s history.
 Also contains a few pictures of the city.

-Alexandria: The submerged Royal Quarters (Franck Goddio) Features pictures, maps, mission reports, and other information about the underwater excavations in Alexandria.
+Alexandria (Franck Goddio).
+Features pictures, maps, mission reports, and other information about the underwater excavations in Alexandria.

 Raising Alexandria (Smithsonian).
 A detailed article telling the story of Alexandria’s excavation.

 Alexandria (Galen Frysinger).
 Provides various photographs of the city and links to further pictures of the Roman theater, Pompey’s Pillar, and the new library.